polyXein/polyXein/README.md

 - 🤝 I’m looking for a oportunity to [help the company grow and develop my professional career](https://github.com/Xein-dev/Personal_Portfolio)

-- 👨‍💻 All of my projects are available at [https://github.com/Xein-dev/Personal_Portfolio](https://github.com/Xein-dev/Personal_Portfolio)
+- 👨‍💻 All of my projects are available at [my portfolio](https://github.com/Xein-dev/Personal_Portfolio)

 - 💬 Ask me about **Frontend, React js and game development**